 DNase I is commonly added to the isolated RNA to eliminate gDNA.
-DNase I must be removed completely prior to RT-PCR, since any residual enzyme would degrade single-stranded DNA, such as primers and synthesized cDNA.
+DNase I must be removed completely prior to RT-PCR, since any residual enzyme would degrade single-stranded DNA, including primers and synthesized cDNA.
 Often, DNase I inactivation (e.g., treatment with EDTA and heat) or enzyme removal procedures results in RNA degradation or sample loss.

-As an alternative to DNase I, double-strand-specific DNases are available to eliminate contaminating gDNA without affecting RNA or single-stranded DNAs.
-Their thermolabile property allows simple inactivation at a relatively mild temperature (e.g., 55°C) without negative impacts.
-Such double-strand–specific, thermolabile DNases can be incubated with RNA for 2 min at 37°C prior to reverse transcription reactions to streamline the workflow (Figure 2).
+Because DNase I may lead to RNA degradation, double-strand-specific DNases have been developed, such as ezDNase Enzyme, to eliminate contaminating gDNA without affecting the quality or quantity of RNA or single-stranded DNAs that may be pertinent to the reaction.
+They require only a simple inactivation at a relatively mild temperature (e.g., 55°C) without negative impacts. gDNA removal with ezDNase Enzyme takes 2 minutes at 37°C prior reverse transcription reactions.
+This streamlines the workflow (Figure 2).

-Figure 2. gDNA removal procedures: DNase I vs. Invitrogen™ ezDNase™ enzyme.
-Compared to DNase I, ezDNase enzyme offers a shorter workflow, simpler procedure, and less RNA damage.
-Inactivation of ezDNase enzyme prior to reverse transcription is optional since the enzyme does not cleave primers, ssRNA, or cDNA:RNA complexes.
+Figure 2. gDNA removal procedures: DNase I vs. Invitrogen ezDNase Enzyme.
+Compared to DNase I, ezDNase Enzyme offers a shorter workflow, simpler procedure, and less RNA damage.
+Inactivation of ezDNase Enzyme prior to reverse transcription is optional since the enzyme does not cleave primers, ssRNA, or cDNA:RNA complexes.

-(e.g., Invitrogen™ SuperScript™ IV Reverse Transcriptase)
+(e.g., Invitrogen SuperScript IV Reverse Transcriptase)

 |RNase H activity||High||Medium||Low|

 (with challenging or suboptimal RNA)

 To initiate reverse transcription, reverse transcriptases require a short DNA oligonucleotide called a primer to bind to its complementary sequences on the RNA template and serve as a starting point for synthesis of a new strand.
-Depending on the RNA template and the downstream applications, primers of three basic types are available: oligo(dT) primers, random primers, and gene-specific primers (Figure 3).
+Depending on the RNA template and the downstream applications, three basic primer types are available: oligo(dT) primers, random primers, and gene-specific primers (Figure 3).

 Oligo(dT) primers may be modified to improve efficiency of reverse transcription.
-For instance, the length of oligo(dT) primers may be extended to 20 nucleotides or longer to enable their annealing in reverse transcription reactions at higher temperatures.
+For instance, the length of oligo(dT) primers may be extended to 20 nucleotides or longer to enable annealing in reverse transcription reactions at higher temperatures.
 In some cases, oligo(dT) primers may include degenerate bases like dN (dA, dT, dG, or dC) and dV (either dG, dA, or dC) at the 3′ end.
 This modification prevents poly(A) slippage and locks the priming site immediately upstream of the poly(A) tail.
 These primers are referred to as anchored oligo(dT).

-While random primers help improve cDNA synthesis for detection, they are not suitable for full-length reverse transcription of long RNA.
+While random hexamer primers help improve cDNA synthesis for detection, they are not suitable for full-length reverse transcription of long RNA.
 Increasing the concentration of random hexamers in reverse transcription reactions improves cDNA yield but results in shorter cDNA fragments due to increased binding at multiple sites on the same template (Figure 4).

 Figure 4. cDNA length and yield are impacted by primer choice and concentration.
-A 6.4-kb RNA with a poly(A) tail was reverse-transcribed into double-stranded (ds) cDNA using an oligo(dT) primer or random hexamers of varying concentrations.
+A 6.4 kb RNA with a poly(A) tail was reverse-transcribed into double-stranded (ds) cDNA using an oligo(dT) primer or random hexamers of varying concentrations.
 The results were analyzed by agarose gel electrophoresis.
-Increasing the concentration of random hexamers led to a higher concentration of short cDNAs relative to more discrete, longer products of transcription with oligo(dT) primers.
+Increasing the concentration of random hexamers led to a higher concentration of short cDNAs at the expense of more discrete, longer products of transcription with oligo(dT) primers.